RevoU-FSSE-2/week-5-fajarnursodiqq/README.md

 ## Installation

-To install and run the company profile website locally, follow these steps:
+To set up and run the company profile website locally, follow these steps:

 1. Clone the repository:
 2. Navigate to the project directory: